johngallagher/clean_up_the_mess/README.md

 * For anyone between 0.6 and 0.8 they're challenged on everything
 * For anyone greater than 0.8 they're blocked on everything

+## Refactor

+Let's assess the code we have against design principles.

+Let's use the four rules of simple design.

+1. Works - yes.
+We have reasonable coverage and the tests pass.
+2. Good names
+3. No duplication
+4. No dead code

+## 2. Good names

+First, sessions controller.

+[^1]

+`type` and `status` are what we pass to Castle, but they're not very revealing as names.

+We're logging in, so let's make that in the name.

+Names should be drop dead simple.

+Tip: Say what the methods doing (not HOW it's doing it remember) to a pair partner or yourself.

+Try to use plain english.
+Explain it as if to your Mum or a non technical friend.

+Imagine trying to understand the name when you're high, drunk, stoned or very tired.

+[^2]

+Any time you're comparing numbers, it's time to take a step back.

+0.6?
+0.8?
+What do these risk levels mean?

+It's not clear.
+There's no names.

+This is a design smell called "primitive obssesion".

+There's a good name hiding here.

+What is it?
+It's a score.
+So a score can be low, medium or high.

+And we do different things for low medium and high.

+## 3. No duplication

+## 4. No dead code

+## Design principles

+Next, we'll assess:

+* Coupling
+* Cohesion
+* Modularity

 ## Change 2: Use policies instead of risk levels for Castle

 ## Change 3: Change to using AWS for firewall blocking and fraud detection